scala/scala3/docs/docs/reference/dropped/existential-types.md

 When reading classfiles compiled with _scalac_, Dotty will do a best effort to approximate existential types with its own types.
-It will issue a warning that a precise emulation is not possible.
+It will issue a warning when a precise emulation is not possible.